sumcumo/kenny_pics/README.md

 # KennyPics

 This gem is intended to search for Kenny Mc Cormick pictures in the world wide web.
-It uses the Google Search gem.
+It uses the [Google Search gem](https://github.com/tj/google-search) written by TJ Holowaychuk.

 ## Installation